ThunderFly-aerospace/docs/avionics/TFSIK01/index.md

 ![Typical whip antenna radiation pattern](./whip_antenna_radiation_pattern.png)

 Two mechanically different variants of the antenna kit are available, optimized for different use cases.
-The both antenna kits are mounted to the flat surface using two screws through the mounting holes.
-The each antenna kit contains two antennas.
-The optimal installation depends on your exact setup, but generally, the antennae should be orthogonal to each other due to the "donut" radiation pattern of the each antenna.
+Both antenna kits are mounted to the flat surface using two screws through the mounting holes.
+Each antenna kit contains two antennas.
+The optimal installation depends on your exact setup, but generally, the antennas should be orthogonal to each other due to the "donut" radiation pattern of each antenna.

 #### UAV variant (vibration-resistant)